Turnout

 Take Action If Your Amended Return Remains Unresolved

 If your amended return remains unresolved after 16 weeks, we understand how frustrating that can be.
-Here are some steps you can take to help resolve the situation:
+Here are some actions you can take:

-1. Contact the IRS: Give the IRS a call at 1-800-829-1040 to check on the status of your filing.
+1. Call the IRS: Give the IRS a call at 1-800-829-1040 to inquire about your status.
 Be prepared to share your personal information and details about your revised submission.
 Remember, it’s common to feel overwhelmed, but persistence is key.
-The IRS is currently managing a backlog of 3.4 million unprocessed filings, which can lead to delays.
+The backlog exists, which can lead to delays.

-2. Utilize the Taxpayer Advocate Service: If this delay is causing you significant hardship, don’t hesitate to reach out to the Taxpayer Advocate Service.
-This independent organization within the IRS is here to help you navigate the process and advocate on your behalf, especially if your case has been unresolved for a while.
+2. Contact a Tax Advocate: If this delay is causing you stress, don’t hesitate to reach out to the Taxpayer Advocate Service.
+This service is here to help you and advocate on your behalf, especially if your case has been unresolved for a while.

 3. Check for Notices: Make sure you haven’t missed any correspondence from the IRS that might need your attention or additional information.
-Overlooking notices can prolong the resolution process, and we want to help you avoid that.
+Overlooking notices can complicate your situation, and we want to help you avoid that.

-4. Document Everything: Keep a detailed record of all communications with the IRS, including dates, times, and the names of representatives you speak with.
+4. Keep a Record: Document your communications with the IRS, including dates, times, and the names of representatives you speak with.
 This documentation is crucial if you need to escalate your case or seek further assistance.
-You’re not alone in this journey, and having everything documented can make a difference.
+You’re not alone in this journey, and having everything organized can make a difference.

-5. Use the 'Where's My Amended Return?'
-Tool: To verify the status of your electronically submitted revised filing, use the 'Where's My Amended Return?' online tool or call the toll-free number 866-464-2050.
+5. Use the IRS Online Tool: To verify the status of your electronically submitted revised filing, use the IRS online tool or call the toll-free number 866-464-2050.
 This can confirm receipt and provide updates on your modified submission's status.

-By taking these proactive steps, you can work towards resolving any issues, as my amended return says adjusted but not completed.
+By taking these proactive steps, you can work towards resolving any issues, as our team says consistently.
 Remember, we’re here to help you every step of the way, and you deserve a positive outcome.

 Follow the arrows to see what actions you can take if your amended return isn't resolved.
 Each box represents a step you can take to help move the process along.